Nekoiii/Deep_in_Abyss_Game/README.md

 · This is a 「Made in Abyss」 fan game that I made using C++ and Qt when I first started learning programming in 2017.

+(Because this project is from many years ago, when I didn't know how to use GitHub, the original files are missing, so the files here might look very messy.)

 · bilibili video link: https://www.bilibili.com/video/BV1bZ4y1Q7Yh/

 ·本作为动漫《来自深渊》同人游戏